BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ### Decrypting a Folder

-To decrypt a folder previously encrypted by this tool, use the decrypt action with the paths to the encrypted folder, the key file, and the desired output folder for the decrypted content:
+To decrypt a folder previously encrypted by this tool, use the decrypt action with the paths to the encrypted folder, your CEK, and the desired output folder for the decrypted content:

 ```bash
 python bkai-encrypt.py decrypt --input /path/to/your/encrypted/folder --key /path/to/your/secret.key --output /path/to/your/unencrypted/folder